carpentries/governance/minutes/2020/EC-minutes-2020-10-22.md

 ### 20/49 Revisiting the Overview of strategic plan roadmap
-Discussion of the EC Specific Objective from the 2020-2025 Strategic Plan and the topic to establish an Advisory Council for The Carpentries that will meet biannually to advise the Executive Council regarding strategic planning, finances, governance, and other relevant topics.
-It should be 6 - 7 external members, inviting the EC to get involved.
+Discussion of the Executive Council Specific Objective from the 2020-2025 Strategic Plan and the topic to establish an Advisory Council for The Carpentries that will meet biannually to advise the Executive Council regarding strategic planning, finances, governance, and other relevant topics.
+It should be 6 - 7 external members, inviting the Executive Council to get involved.
 So far 2 volunteers are available.
 The aim is to get people with more background in board work.
 Planned are ~2 meetings a year, plus some other extra time.